CyberAgentAILab/Web-Eye-Animation/README.md

 ```
 To connect, you need to have a secure WebSocket server running separately.

 - emotion [emotion type]: Expresses the specified emotion.
-For available emotion types, refer to the "Controlling the Agent via JavaScript" section.
+For a full list of available emotions, please refer to the "Controlling the Agent via JavaScript" section.
-- eye target [x] [y] [z] [focal length]: Directs the gaze to a specific 3D coordinate on the screen.
-The focal length represents the focus distance, with a default value of 1000.
-Any unit of measurement can be used, but the units for x, y, z, and focal length should be consistent.
+- eye target [x] [y] [z] [focal length]: Directs the gaze to a specific 3D coordinate.
+For a detailed explanation, see the "Controlling the Agent via JavaScript" section.
 - eye [x] [y] [flag_rect]: Specifies the coordinates on the screen where the eyes should be positioned.
-If flag_rect is True, the values of x and y should range from 0 to 1.
-If False, the values are in pixels.
+For further details, please refer to the "Controlling the Agent via JavaScript" section.

 ### License
 This project is licensed under the MIT License, allowing you to freely use, modify, and distribute it for both personal and commercial purposes.